zayatanweer/Project-work/README.md

   6) We will repeat steps from Step 1 to Step 5 for each feature in this project.
 - This project is divided into 4 features namely User, Product, Cart and Order.
 You need to work on a single feature at a time.
 Once that is completed as per above mentioned steps.
 You will be instructed to move to next Feature.
 - In this project we are changing how we send token with a request.
 Instead of using a custom header key like x-api-key, you need to use Authorization header and send the JWT token as Bearer token.
 - Create a group database `groupXDatabase`.
-You can clean the db you previously used and resue that.
+You can clean the db you previously used and reuse that.
 - This time each group should have a *single git branch*.
 Coordinate amongst yourselves by ensuring every next person pulls the code last pushed by a team mate.
 You branch will be checked as part of the demo.
 Branch name should follow the naming convention `project/productsManagementGroupX`
 - Follow the naming conventions exactly as instructed.